Khaboris Codex: Association with Emotional Maturity Instruction

+Theft, Melikian Collection, and Modern Study

 At some point around 2004 the codex was sent to New York have high-resolution photos taken by Eric Rivera, director of the Khabouris Institute, working at the Better Light Company, a digital imaging company.
 Their website has a description of Rivera's work and a few high-quality image samples.
 During this time the Khabouris Manuscriptb was on display for public view as an exhibit in the Queensborough Community College Art Gallery in Bayside, New York.
-This likely generated the Western Queens Gazette article referenced above.
 Rivera mentions working on the manuscript in 2005, after which it appears to have been stolen.
 The Heartland website states, "The Khabouris Manuscript(b) was removed from QCC (without our prior knowledge) and was taken to London for auction by Sotheby's back in June 2007.
 The sale was not completed at that time; however, we have lost track of where the actual Manuscript is now located."
 It appears to have been purchased by Arizona collector James Melikian.

 On December 11, 2007 the Phoenix Art Museum hosted a display of old manuscripts, including the Khaboris Codexb.
 The article announcing the display described it as being part of the James Melikian collection.
 Melikian, a resident of Phoenix, is Armenian and has cultural interests in collecting ancient Oriental Christian artifacts.
-He talks about this in the January 12, 2008 edition of the Armenian Reporter.
-In the article, which covered the Phoenix Art show, the author describes Melikian showing the Khaboris Codexb to visitors in a private viewing.
 Presumably the Khaboris Codexb is still in the Melikian private gallery.
 Melikian states in his inventory listing that his copy is a different manuscript than the one owned by the Library of Congress.

+Contents and Textual Features

+The Khabouris Codex is considered a critical witness to the early Christian scripture due to its nature as a complete copy of the Peshitta New Testament.
+The Peshitta canon contained within the codex includes 22 books, excluding 2 Peter, 2 John, 3 John, Jude, and Revelation, reflecting early Syriac Christianity’s unique theological and textual traditions.

+The manuscript is notable for its exquisite use of the Estrangela script, the earliest Syriac book-hand, though six pages (three pairs) of the Gospel of Matthew are written in East Syriac script instead.
+This divergence provides a rare opportunity to observe the transition between Syriac script traditions.

+In addition, the codex contains examples of unique Syriac theological interpretation.
+For instance, in Matthew 14:26 (where Jesus walks on water), the Greek text uses phantasma ("ghost"), but the Peshitta in the Khabouris Codex renders it as ḥezwā daggālā (a "false vision" or "lying vision").
+This choice, which contrasts with earlier Syriac texts that used a word for "demon" šēḏā, is interpreted by scholars as a theological refinement focusing on the unreality of the apparition rather than its spiritual nature.

+The codex has been the subject of digitization and study, notably by the Museum of the Bible (MOTB), where it was described as the "earliest known complete copy of the Peshitta New Testament."